 [MEDIA: Here's a short bio, but please feel free to give me a call or drop me an email to explore topic ideas and guest segments!
 Tsara Shelton is a writer of musings, a sipper of coffee, and an addict of anything story.
-Having learned life exploring the edges of society she finds her footing in the world through intentional storytelling—as a mom, wife, daughter and citizen.
+Having learned life exploring the edges of society she finds her footing in the world through intentional storytelling.
 She blogs regularly at Autism Answers with Tsara Shelton and is the author of Spinning in Circles and Learning from Myself: A Collection of Stories that Slowly Grow Up. ]

 About The Making Of Me!